PS5 vs. Xbox Series X: Which one should you buy?

 What services do the two systems offer?

 Back when Xbox Live Gold and PlayStation Plus launched in 2013, you needed subscriptions to play most of the games online.
-Digital Trends reckons that this will hold true for the ninth generation of systems.
+Digital Trends reckons that this will hold for the ninth generation of systems.
 However, because there is more demand for game streaming, we can expect more online services.

 For the PlayStation side, Digital Trends predicts that Sony will put more emphasis and improve its PlayStation Now service.
 This service lets you stream games you don’t own.
 Digital Trends also suggests that this could be their solution for backward compatibility with PlayStation 3 games.
 The PS5 will still support physical media.
+As of June 12, 2020, Sony has revealed that the PS5 will offer a discless, all-digital version of the console, writes CNET.

 BUSINESS INSIDER says that there is one confirmed service with the Xbox Series X: Microsoft’s popular Xbox Game Pass subscription service.
 Since the service has been a foundation for Microsoft’s plans for Xbox’s future, it makes sense that it will move over to the next generation as well.